FidelusAleksander/ghcertified/content/questions/advanced_security/question-111.md

 1. [ ] All of these
 > GitHub Actions is not required for Dependabot version updates and Dependabot security updates to run on GitHub.
 However, pull requests opened by Dependabot can trigger workflows that run actions.
 1. [ ] None of these
-> Dependency review uses `actions/dependency-review-action` GitHub Actionn
+> Dependency review uses `actions/dependency-review-action` GitHub Action